Get an online prescription refill for Mounjaro in Canada

 - > 4 days since the missed dose: Skip the missed dose and wait for your next one.

-Always consult your provider to understand what you should do.
+You can also consult our online provider to understand what you should do.

 What is the newest weight-loss drug in Canada?

 The newest weight-loss medication approved in Canada is Wegovy (semaglutide) by Novo Nordisk, which became available in May 2024.
-Other prescription options for chronic weight management include Zepbound (tirzepatide) and Saxenda (liraglutide).
+Other similar drugs for chronic weight management include Zepbound (tirzepatide) and Saxenda (liraglutide).
+See our online doctor to understand what weight loss medication can help you achieve your treatment goals.